 Trip to Japan:

-Trip to Japan in April 2017 and Year 10 Japanese restaurant trip are the main highlights of Japanese courses at WBHS.
-Trip to Japan will take once in every two years and we are taking Year 10 Japanese students to a Japanese restaurant every year.
+A trip to Japan takes place every two years and we take Year 10 Japanese students to a Japanese restaurant every year.

 What We Do